War at Sea – Newfoundland’s Role

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (MF 413 3.04), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (MF 413 3.04), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Although all of the RCN’s wartime bases were sub-commands of Halifax, HMCS Avalon – as the base in St. John’s was commissioned – was the only RCN base developed during the war where the commanding officer held the title of Flag Officer, Commanding, and was independent of Halifax (except on matters concerning manning) until the creation of the Canadian Northwest Atlantic Command in May, 1943.

 The Newfoundland Escort Force

 By the end of 1940, U-boats had sunk almost 2 million tons of Allied shipping in the Battle of the Atlantic.
 As anti-submarine measures became more successful in the waters around Great Britain, German submarines ranged further into the Atlantic in pursuit of the vital convoys that were Britain’s lifeline.

 Photographer: Richard Graham Arless.
 Courtesy of Library and Archives Canada (PA-173333), Ottawa, Ontario.